Persola/perhaps-foliage/SYNTACTIC_GRAPH_SPEC.md

 Syntactic graphs represent code.
 They have a tree structure.

-In context, they are named through IDs, which can be used to point to the root node in each tree.
-Their nodes have paths communicated through a key or array of the keys, in order, used to access a given node starting with a reference to the root node.
+Their nodes are called "syntactic nodes" or "synos".
+Synos have IDs.
+Syntactic graphs are identified (in part?) by their root syno's ID.
+Nodes within a graph/tree can be identified by the ID of the tree in conjunction with a path from that root to the child node expressed as a key or ordered array of the keys.
 An empty array points to the root node.

-Everything needed to execute a syntactic graph should be contained in the graph itself (in the root node or any child nodes) or should be referenced from a syntactic node reference (graph ID and path).
-Thus graphs can be incomplete because they have not resolved node references, but not for any other reason.
+Everything needed to execute a complete syntactic graph should be contained in the graph itself (in the root nodes and their children).
+However, a graph can be incomplete, and therefore unexecutable, iff it contains a reference to a subtree but does not have access to the referant.

+In Saliva REPL, syntactic trees are expressed as maps between syno IDs and synos.
+Synos contain references to child and parent synos.
+You have to know the root syno ID to efficiently traverse the tree.
+There is also the presentation tree, which has the same structure but represents code as it is being presented to a user. ("presno" := "presenation node".)